teseoch/CG-Spring-2022/Rules.md

 Plagiarism Note and Late Submissions
 ------------------------------------

 Copying code (either from other students or from external sources) is strictly prohibited.
 We will be using automatic anti-plagiarism tools, and any violation of this rule will lead to expulsion from the class.
+Late assigments will be graded out of 70%.

 Provided Software